xenify-io/litepaper/README.md

 <br>

-- XNF has a maximum supply of 22.6 million, the distributions of these tokens happen through four daily auctions.
-Each day, 5,250,000 XNF, which represents 25% of the XNF tokens, are allocated to participants engaged in the YSL Burn Auction.
-An identical quantity of 5,250,000 XNF is also disbursed to those participating in the vXEN Burn Auction.
-Moreover, an additional 50% of the daily XNF supply is set aside for veXNF rewards.
-However, it is crucial to note that these rewards are subject to a one-year lock-up period, after which they are distributed to individuals participating in the ETH Auction (40%) and the Swap Auction (10%).
-In total, this results in a daily distribution of 10,500,000 XNF across these auctions.
+- XNF has a maximum supply of 22.6 million tokens.
+Distribution occurs through four daily auctions.
+Each day, a certain percentage of the XNF tokens is allocated to auction participants: 25% to the YSL Burn Auction and another 25% to the vXEN Burn Auction participants.
+Additionally, 50% of the daily XNF supply is reserved for veXNF rewards, with these rewards being locked for one year before distribution to participants in the ETH Auction (40%) and the Swap Auction (10%).

 - Xenify employs an aggressive halving schedule for its token distribution.
 The first reduction takes place at the 3-month mark, followed by another at 6 months, and subsequent halvings at 12, 24, and 48 months.
 After these initial five halvings, there are three additional reductions, each occurring every 48 months.
 This halving mechanics is designed to gradually reduce the daily distribution of XNF tokens.

-- Following the completion of all the halvings, a steady amount of 156.25 XNF will be disbursed each day.
-This will continue for the next 2224 months, ensuring that the distribution of tokens is prolonged and stable, ultimately reaching the maximum supply limit.
-This approach ensures a sustainable and predictable distribution of XNF tokens, allowing users to plan and participate with confidence.
+- After the halvings are completed, a fixed daily amount of 156.25 XNF will be distributed over the course of 2224 months, leading up to the maximum supply cap.
+This ensures a steady and extended token rollout, promoting long-term distribution stability and giving users a reliable framework for participation.

 <br>